Aletheios/v-drag-drop/README.md

 You can pass an argument to `v-draggable`.
 This argument is a namespace that defines in which drop zones the draggable item can be dropped (requires the drop zone to have the same namespace).
 Namespaces allow you to place multiple drop zones on the same page that accept different items.

 If no namespace is defined (default), the items can be dropped on any drop zone.
+Namespaces can be assigned dynamically, see the `dynamic` modifier.

 Example: